 Assemble the shortcakes

-- 5. Split each cooled biscuit in half and arrange the bottom halves, split side up, on individual dessert plates.
-Mound equal amounts of the peaches on each biscuit and sandwich with the other half of the biscuit half.
+- Split each cooled biscuit in half and arrange the bottom halves, split side up, on individual dessert plates.
+Mound equal amounts of the peaches on each biscuit and top with the remaining half of the biscuit half.
 Smother with a generous dollop whipped cream.
 Serve immediately.